chili-publish/publisher-interface/src/Moving to Publisher Interface.md

   PublisherConnector.build(iframe).then(myCallback);
 }

-function myCallback(interface)
+function myCallback(publisher)
 {
-  // Do something with interface
+  // Do something with publisher
 }
 ```